windy-civi/people-research/README.md

-# Legislator Research Processor
+# Simple Legislator Research

-A GitHub Action-based system that automatically researches state legislators using Claude Deep Research to find campaign websites, policy issues, and donor information.
+A hyper-simple GitHub Action that researches state legislators using Claude Deep Research to find campaign websites, policy issues, and donor information.

 ## Overview